 - The “prio” key is used to manage the order of the actions to be carried out.
-Conventionally, for a complete analysis as in Figure 1, the “prio” key of the “Precalib” action takes the number 1, that of the “Calib” action the number 2 and that of the “DispMeasurement” action the number 3.
-However, if the user only wishes, for example, to launch the calibration and the displacement computations, he has to only add the “Calib” and “DispMeasurement” actions in the configuration file with “1” and “2” as values for the “prio” key, respectively.
+Conventionally, for a complete analysis as in Figure 1, the “prior” key of the “Precalib” action takes the number 1, that of the “Calib” action the number 2, and that of the “DispMeasurement” action the number 3.
+However, if the user only wishes, for example, to launch the calibration and the displacement computations, he has to only add the “Calib” and “DispMeasurement” actions in the configuration file with “1” and “2” as values for the “prior” key, respectively.

 - The “initProject” key indicates the absolute path to the EKT project generated and filled out beforehand.

-- The “saveProject” key gives the absolute path to the EKT project where the results of the action to be executed will be saved.
+- The “saveProject” key gives the absolute path to the EKT project, where the action’s results will be saved.
 It must be different from the project name indicated in “initProject”.
-Conventionally, for a complete analysis, the “initProject” key of the “Calib” action has the same value as the “saveProject” key of the “Precalib” action and the same applies to the “initProject” key of the “DispMeasurement” action and the “saveProject” key of the “Calib” action.
+Conventionally, for a complete analysis, the “initProject” key of the “Calib” action has the same value as the “saveProject” key of the “Precalib” action, and the same applies to the “initProject” key of the “DispMeasurement” action and the “saveProject” key of the “Calib” action.

 - The “paramPreCalib”, “paramCalib” and “paramDisp” keys, respectively associated with the “Precalib”, “Calib” and “DispMeasurement” actions, contain the variable parameters for each action.
 The “paramPreCalib” key does not expect any parameters.
 The “paramCalib” key expects three keys to be specified: the maximum number of iterations “nbIterations”, the regularization length “regulLength” and the convergence criterion “convCriterion”.
 Lastly, the “paramDisp” key expects the same three keys as “paramCalib”, as well as an additional key denoted “isLargeDisp” with the value true or false depending on the choice of the user to use or not the “Large displacements” option of EikoTwin DIC.